killvi/localExecutionHttpsError/README.md

 - [x] Your google home device is on.
 - [x] Your code is runnig on your google home device.

-Now to see what happen in your gogle home, go here: [chrome://inspect/#devices](chrome://inspect/#devices), and wait a few moment.
+Now to see what happen in your google home, go here: [chrome://inspect/#devices](chrome://inspect/#devices), and wait a few moment.

-1. You should see your google home device, just below you can see its name:
+1. You should see your google home device and just below you can see its name:

 ![error](/images/chrome_debug.PNG)